Is Freelancing the future of all JOBS?

 At first freelancers might been misinterpreted as solo entrepreneurs, but at reality most of them are skilled professionals and like the idea of working from home, in their pajamas.
 They hated traditional 9-to-5 jobs started working like freelancers, part-timers, temporary workers, or consultants.
 There are also such community or workers who are working 9 to 5 traditional jobs yet pursuing paid part time jobs after hours.

 By the way the phenomenon still growing and have a better future if a freelancer grows their network and have satisfied employers.
-I have emphasized on satisfaction of employers as networking is not about knowing people or handing them over your business card, it is about your help and support.
+I have emphasized on satisfaction of employers as networking is not about knowing people or handing them over your business card, it is about your help and support, it is about recommending a car insurance calculator to one of the customers just because you want to help.
 Networking is not only employers, you should also have fellow freelancers as these are the one who will help you learn new things, will help you when you have overflow of work, it is also important to reward your employees whenever they do a good job, last time I heard of a company which was giving a full covered scooter to the employee of the month, which is an excellent way of rewarding them.
 You should contain those relationships to make yourself a successful Freelancer.